People will always provide tactics for hacking Hollywood. Usually these wonderful people will

 Special placement on iTunes?
 Validation?
 You need a friend?

 The new era of filmmaking has arrived.
-This is a world where you create your own movies, source your own audience and distribute your work all over the globe without asking permission.
+This is a world where you create films, create your own marketing plans and build relationships with distribute so you can sell your work all over the globe.

 Gone are the days when you begged for upfront cash advances.
 These days, it is all about creating multiple movies for maximum profit.
 And success as a modern moviemaker is all about selling directly to your audience.